myshares/myshares/README.txt

 WARNING: Use IT AT YOUR OWN RISK, DO NOT USE YOUR REAL ACCOUNT INTO TEST ACCOUNT!

 Or alternatively you can download the wallet at the release tab of this repo.
-MyShare desktop wallet also supports English and Chinese language.
+MyShares desktop wallet also supports English and Chinese language.

 -----------------------------------------------------------------------------
 The exchange is in progress, please stay tuned for more info by watching (press the watch button) top right at this github repo.
 -----------------------------------------------------------------------------

-Running the MyShare software:
+Running the MyShares software:

 Dependencies: Java 7 or later needs to be installed first.
 Only the Oracle JVM has been tested and supported.